surifirstpin/Acubi_documentation/Version.5/Organise_Content_new.md

    -  Renaming and deleting reports and dashboard.

-   - Assigning Thumbnailsts and dashboards to repor (only admin has access to upload a thumbnail).
+   - Assigning Thumbnails to tags, reports and dashboards under folder view. (only admin has access to upload a thumbnail).

    -  Set Report and Dashboard to Home page.